leapmotion/os-controls/src/components/library/README.md

   resource binding/unbinding convention is a good enough reason to have this.
 - DONE: Color -- RGB<T> and RGBA<T> (but do HSV<T> and HSVA<T> later)
 - All color unit tests should pass (some are currently disabled).
-- Integrate RGB and RGBA into rest of code, replacing "class Color" -- should RGB and RGBA be renamed Rgb and Rgba?
+- Integrate RGB and RGBA into rest of code, replacing "class Color"
 - Unit tests (this depends on SDLController or whatever is needed to create a GL context;
   could also make an interface for that purpose -- perhaps that "make me a GL context" interface would be useful in the GL core component?).